exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 Covers:
 - `feat~java-specific-script-options~1`

-### Existing Parser Library Dependencies
+### Existing Parser Library License
-`req~existing-parser-library-dependencies~1`

-The new parser must be implemented using an existing, open-source parser that supports definition of Lexer and Parser Rules in C++ code without additional runtime dependencies.
-The implementation needs to be Open Source because the projects where the parser will be used are mainly Open Source, too.
-It is important to avoid additional runtime dependencies, as this would complicate the setup and maintenance of the runtime environment of the UDF client (aka Script Languages Container).
-Also, the license of the library must allow usage in closed source, i.g.
-MIT License.
+`req~existing-parser-library-license~1`

+The parser needs to be usable in open source and closed source projects.

 Needs: dsn